 In the ENHANCE lab

 We are interested in advancing the understanding and treatment of diseases through equitable genomics with a specific focus on non-coding genetic elemnts.
 Leveraging human genomics data, we use zebrafish as a model to study genes and enhancers (an example of a non-coding element) in JAZF1 and metabolic disorders and the polygenic contribution to polycystic ovary syndrome.
-We use state-of-the-art molecular and cell biology techniques, as well as whole-brain mapping and high-throughput behavioural phenotyping in dissecting the role of genetic elements of interest in health and disease.
+We use state-of-the-art molecular and cell biology techniques, including pILGET-mediated transgenesis whole-brain mapping, high-throughput behavioural phenotyping, luciferase assay, CRISPR gene editing and tail wounding, in dissecting the role of genetic elements of interest in health and disease.

 Projects